konimarti/aoc-tricks/README.md

 [bfs](https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/)

 ### Depth First Search (DFS)

+Another tree-traversal method that explores the deepest branches first.
+Useful for finding solutions to a mace.

 Underlying data structure is a *stack*.
 The stack can also be a local variable on the callstack of recursive functions.